-This Procedure outlines the process involved in making a whistleblower disclosure about or to Sunwater, and how Sunwater will assess and manage the disclosure in accordance with the provisions of the CA.
+This Procedure outlines the process involved in making a whistleblower disclosure about or to Sunwater, and how Sunwater will assess and manage the disclosure in accordance with the provisions of the Whistleblower Laws.

-It is noted that a disclosure may also be considered in accordance with the provisions of the Public Interest Disclosure Act 2010 (Qld) (PID Act), and both the PID Act and the CA may apply to the same disclosure.
-If one Act imposes stricter obligations on Sunwater than the other in relation to the processing of a disclosure, then Sunwater will adhere to the stricter obligations.
+It is noted that a disclosure may also be assessed and managed in accordance with the provisions of the Public Interest Disclosure Act 2010 (Qld) (PID Act).
+Both the PID Act and the Whistleblower Laws may apply to the same disclosure.
+If one Act imposes stricter obligations on Sunwater than the other in relation to the management of a disclosure, then Sunwater will adhere to the stricter obligations.

-The Company Secretary is the Sunwater PID and Whistleblower Coordinator (the Coordinator) and the owner of this Procedure.
+The Company Secretary is the Sunwater PID and Whistleblower Coordinator (the Coordinator) and in conjunction with the General Counsel is the owner of this Procedure.
+The General Counsel and Company Secretary work together to discharge the responsibility under the Policy.